 Black

-Black color symbolizes secret desires, denial, rebellion, and mystery.
+The color black symbolizes secret desires, denial, rebellion, and mystery.
 It’s the color of the night, terrifying nightmares, and mourning.
 In the horror and suspense genre, designers will use black to symbolize the unknown, pain, death, and bad luck.

 Red